 Students will have the opportunity to choose 3 or 4 AS/A-Level subjects from 4 fixed option blocks.
 Each subject will have five lessons of teaching allocated to it per week.
 These qualifications will be studied alongside the core curriculum.
-Students will also have the additional the option to complete the International Extended Project Qualification to supplement academic study and development and portfolio.
+Students will also have the additional option to complete the Project Qualification to supplement academic study and enhance students' portfolio and applications.